-- g) Where appropriate and prior to release, review with management and approve any other news releases that contain significant financial information that has not previously been released to the public. - h) Review the company's financial reporting and accounting standards and principles and significant changes in such standards or principles or in their application, including key accounting decisions affecting the financial statements, alternatives thereto and the rationale. - i) Review the quality and appropriateness, not just the acceptability, of the accounting policies and the clarity of financial information and disclosure practices adopted by the company, including consideration of the external auditors' judgments about the quality and appropriateness of the company's accounting policies.
-This review shall include discussions with the external auditor without the presence of management. - Review with management and the external auditor significant related party transactions and potential conflicts of interest. - k) Recommend to the Board and shareholders the external auditor selected to examine the company's accounts and financial statements.
+- i.
+Recommend to the Board and shareholders the external auditor selected to examine the Company's accounts and financial statements.
 The Committee has the responsibility to approve all audit engagement terms and fees.
-The Committee shall pre-approve all audit, non-audit and assurance services provided to the company by the external auditor, but the Chairperson or his appointee may be delegated the responsibility to approve these services where the fee is not significant. - Review with management and the external auditor and approve the annual audit plan and results of and any problems or difficulties encountered during any external audits and management's responses thereto. - m) Receive the report of the external auditor on completion of the audit. - n) Monitor the independence of the external auditors by reviewing all relationships between the independent auditor and the company and all audit, non-audit and assurance work performed for the company by the independent auditor on at least an annual basis.
-The Committee will receive an annual written confirmation of its independence from the external auditor. - o) Review the company's procedures and establish procedures for the Committee for the: - i. receipt, retention and resolution of complaints regarding accounting, financial disclosure, internal controls or auditing matters; and - ii. confidential, anonymous submission by employees regarding questionable accounting, auditing and financial reporting and disclosure matters. - p) Conduct or authorize investigations into any matter that the Committee believes is within the scope of its responsibilities.
-The Committee has the authority to retain independent counsel, accountants or other advisors to assist it in the conduct of any investigation, at the expense of the Company. - q) The Committee shall report its recommendations and findings to the Board after each meeting and shall conduct and present to the Board an annual performance evaluation of the effectiveness of the Committee.
+The Committee shall pre-approve all audit, non-audit and assurance services provided to the Company by the external auditor, but the Chair or her/his appointee may be delegated the responsibility to approve these services where the fee is not significant. - ii.
+Review with management and the external auditor and approve the annual audit plan and results of and any problems or difficulties encountered during any external audits and management's responses thereto. - iii.
+Monitor the independence of the external auditors by reviewing all relationships between the independent auditor and the Company and all audit, non-audit and assurance work performed for the Company by the independent auditor on at least an annual basis.
+To minimize relationships that could impair the independence of the external auditor, it is the Committee's practice to limit non- audit and assurance services provided by the independent auditor to assistance with financings, taxation, acquisition due diligence and merger integration or other services where there are compelling reasons for the external auditor to provide such services. - iv.
+The Committee will receive an annual written confirmation of its independence from the external auditor. - g) Review the Company's procedures and establish procedures for the Committee for the: - i. receipt, retention, and resolution of complaints regarding accounting, financial disclosure, internal controls or auditing matters; and - ii. confidential, anonymous submission by employees regarding questionable accounting, auditing and financial reporting and disclosure matters. - h) Review, with the Company's legal counsel, legal and regulatory compliance matters that could have a significant impact on the Company's financial statements. - i) Review financial risks of the Company.
+In this regard, the Committee shall: - At least once a year identify and review the principal financial risks and exposures of the Company, together with mitigating strategies, including capital commitments, foreign exchange exposures, and exposure to interest rate fluctuations; and

+- ii.
+At least once a year review the policies and activities of the Company's treasury and the financial risks arising from those activities. - j) Conduct or authorize investigations into any matter that the Committee believes is within the scope of its responsibilities.
+The Committee has the authority to retain independent counsel, accountants, or other advisors to assist it in the conduct of any investigation, at the expense of the Company. - k) The Committee shall report its recommendations and findings to the Board after each meeting and shall conduct and present to the Board an annual performance evaluation of the effectiveness of the Committee.